John E. Weyss

-Major John E. Weyss (1820 – 24 June 1903), was an American artist, cartographer and engineer who served with the US Corps of Topographical Engineers for some 40 years.
+Major John E. Weyss (c.
+1820 – 24 June 1903), was an American artist, cartographer and engineer who served with the US Corps of Topographical Engineers for some 40 years.

-John E. Weyss was born in Vienna, Austria, in 1820 and emigrated to New York City in 1848, during the German revolution.
+John E. Weyss was born in Vienna, Austrian Empire, in about 1820 and emigrated to New York City in 1848, during the German revolution.
 He soon moved to Washington, D.C., and joined the Smithsonian Institution.